Vocational training

 - Communication with service users and their families

-- advocacy for the rights of people with disabilities
+- rights education for people with disabilities

 - The role and services of advocacy organisations